bbannier/spicy-course/src/zeek_protocol_analyzers.md

 };
 ```

 We have used `&eod` to denote that we want to extract _all data_.
+The semantics
-The semantics of _all data_ differ between TCP and UDP parsers:
+of _all data_ differ between TCP and UDP parsers:

-- **UDP** has no connection concept so Zeek synthesizes UDP "connections" by
+- **UDP** has no connection concept so Zeek synthesizes UDP "connections" from flows by
   grouping UDP messages with the same
   [4-tuple](https://docs.zeek.org/en/master/scripts/base/init-bare.zeek.html#type-conn_id)
   in a time window.
 UDP has no reassembly, so a new parser instance is